Try this list of fun activities to keep your small, medium, and large elves busy during the Christmas holidays - an idea for every day of the month!

-And just like that, 2020 is almost at an end (thank goodness!).
+And just like that, 2021 is almost at an end.
 No doubt your keen young learners are all set to graduate to a new grade: right after the rather lengthy Christmas school holidays!
-If you haven’t yet booked them into an end-of-2020 camp (AKA an itinerary to keep them out of your hair!), then you’re going to need some fun and free activities to keep the kids busy during the Most Wonderful Time of the Year.
-Alas, we’ve come to your rescue with our list of 31 things to do with kids of all ages during the end of year Christmas school break.
+If you haven’t yet booked them into an end-of-2021 camp (AKA an itinerary to keep them out of your hair!), then you’re going to need some fun and free activities to keep the kids busy during the Most Wonderful Time of the Year.
+Alas, we’ve come to your rescue with our list of things to do with kids of all ages during the end of year Christmas school break.
 Consider it our holiday gift to you!

 1. Watch a Christmas classic

 Quell all that squabbling with a movie night at home.
 Catch ALL the Christmas movies while indulging in a handful or ten of homemade popcorn.
-Our top picks include Home Alone (all three, if you’ve got the time), the classic Muppets Christmas Carol and both Frozens.
+Our top picks include Home Alone (all three, if you’ve got the time), the classic Muppets Christmas Carol and both Frozen films.

 2. Take the kids to see a Christmas show!

-Likewise, buy yourself a few hours of peace (because it is the season of peace and goodwill after all) by bringing the kids to see a Christmas show.
+Likewise, buy yourself a few hours of peace (because it’s the season of peace and goodwill after all) by bringing the kids to see a Christmas show.
 While many aren’t taking place this year, there’s still a handful to choose from, including online shows too!

 3. Give back by doing good